 Students who are interested in College Credit Plus (CCP) complete a specialized application and admission process.
-The completed application and required documentation should be submitted to Wright State University by August 1.
+The completed application and required documentation should be submitted to Wright State University.

 - Satisfaction of the Ohio Remediation Free Standards

 - College-level placement scores as established by the university

 - Satisfaction of all prerequisites for any selected course(s)

 - Timely submission of application and all required materials

 Some important notes to consider are:

 - You should discuss CCP with your high school counselor.